Robson/Minecraft-Glazed-Terracotta-Pattern-Generator/README.md

 ## License

-The images in the "original" folder are the glazed terracotta textures from Minecraft.
+The images in the "textures-original" folder are the glazed terracotta textures from Minecraft.
 Their copyright belongs with Mojang/Microsoft.

 Everything else uses the license of the repository.